Model Elementary School

 - Recognizing the range of abilities and talents of their students while teaching the Learning Skills: Reading, Writing, Language, Social Science, Natural Science, and Computation.

-- Developing curriculum that addresses multiple levels of thinking.
+- Developing a curriculum that addresses multiple levels of thinking.

 - Increasing parent and community involvement with the school.